nimh-sfim/lab-docs/software.md

 - [Gimp][gimp] is an image editing program that's open source and competes with Photoshop.
 - [Inkscape][inkscape] is another open source option that is comparable to Illustrator.
-- [NoMachine][nomachine] and [turbovnc][tvnc] are both VNC servers that
-  allow you to have graphical windows on Biowulf and allow for your terminal sessions to persist.
+- [turbovnc][tvnc] is a VNC server that  allow you to have graphical windows on Biowulf and allow for your terminal sessions to persist.
   - turbovnc can look sketchy but this link is actually correct.
     Download the disk image for it and open it in Finder.
     Open the .dmg file and then run TurboVNC.pkg, following instructions.
-  - NoMachine you will install similarly to turbovnc.
-    Sometimes advanced MATLAB graphics may not render correctly.
 - EndNote, to manage references, can be installed from "NIMH Self Service Portal" Other options (which can not be installled from the NIMH Self Service Portal) include [Zotero][zotero], [Mendeley][mendeley] or [ReadCube Papers][papers].
 - Adobe Acrobat - MacOS comes with the built-in Preview to view PDFs, images, etc, but you may need to install Adobe Acrobat to be able to digitally sign PDFs with your PIV card.
 You can install the software itself from the Self Service Portal, but will need to ask IT to add your user account to the Adobe group in order to use it.
   - if you need Illustrator (or other Adobe software), ask first, as we may need to pay for an account.